Kilt pin: Protecting the kilt

 Some people think that a kilt pin could damage a kilt.
-As President of the Scottish Society (1914), Loudon MacQueen Douglas, point outs, a "claw brooch" (a popular style made from an animal claw) is easily caught on a lady's dress while dancing potentially damaging both the dress and the kilts.
+As the 1914 President of the Scottish Society, Loudon MacQueen Douglas pointed out, a "claw brooch" (a popular style, usually made from a grouse foot) is easily caught on a lady's dress while dancing, potentially damaging both the dress and the kilts.
 A precaution can be taken in applying buttonhole stitching around the hole where the kilt pin goes into the cloth.
 This strengthens the cloth so that tearing is less likely.
 Placing a piece of leather behind the front apron and attaching the kilt pin through the cloth and the leather could also reduce the likelihood of tearing.

 Other fastenings

-After Queen Victoria introduced the rule that military kilts should have a way of fastening The Black Watch chose to use Ribbons rather than a pin.
-The green ribbons were positioned in the same place as a kilt pin would have been, however similar to soldiers who had kilt pins they did not actually fasten them as they were too proud of their uniform and did not want to spoil the way the kilt hung by tying the ribbons.
+After Queen Victoria introduced the rule that military kilts should have a fastening, The Black Watch chose to use ribbons rather than a pin.
+The green ribbons were positioned in the same place as a kilt pin would have been; however, similar to soldiers who had kilt pins, they did not actually fasten them as they were too proud of their uniform and did not want to spoil the way the kilt hung by tying the ribbons.